-Don’t worry if you homeschool year around.
+Don’t worry if you homeschool year-round.
 There are homeschool planning pages for every single week of the year, even the Christmas holidays.

-The columns can be used for homeschool subjects or your children.
-Simply write the subject title or the child’s name on the left hand side then jot down your plans for the week.
-With 8 rows, you have plenty of space for both children or subjects!
+The rows can be used for homeschool subjects or your children.
+Simply write the subject title or the child’s name on the left-hand side then jot down your plans for the week.

 Write your detailed homeschool plans and keep track of your life.
 There’s plenty of room for both!